Skip to content

 Bio

-Clark has several published and forthcoming peer-reviewed articles in journals, such as The International Journal of Homiletics, Witness, Worship, Liturgy, and the Black Theology Papers Project.
-He has also contributed to edited scholarly volumes, written numerous book reviews, and developed various practical resources for ministry leaders.
-He is a member of the American Academy of Religion, Academy of Homiletics, Societas Homiletica, and the Society for the Study of Christian Spirituality.
+He serves on the editorial board of Homiletic and Spiritus, and, in addition to contributing to these journals, has published articles in The International Journal of Homiletics, Worship, Witness, Liturgy, Religions, and The Journal of Spiritual Formation and Soul Care.
+He has also contributed to edited volumes, written numerous book reviews, and developed various practical resources for ministry leaders.
+He is a member of the American Academy of Religion, the Academy of Homiletics (where he co-convenes the pedagogy workgroup), the Societas Homiletica, the Spiritual Directors of Color Network, and the Society for the Study of Christian Spirituality, where he serves on the board of directors.
+He is a cofounder of the Black Contemplative Society.

 He lives in Southern California with his wife Dominique, an economic development consultant, and their daughter.